• MATTHEW MAGENHEIM

 What do you do for fun?

-Most of my free time these days is spent building, exploring, reading and dancing with my three-year old daughter who seems to be brimming with the Wesleyan intellectual curiosity!
-I am looking for my next nonprofit project as I have recently stepped down as Chairman of the Board of Friends Without a Border (www.fwab.org).
+Most of my free time these days is spent exploring and reading with my seven-year old daughter who seems to be brimming with the Wesleyan intellectual curiosity!
+Current focuses include wildlife of the Okavango Delta, women’s college basketball and our continued searches for the best gelato and fish tacos.
+I am looking for my next nonprofit project since I stepped down as Chairman of the Board of Friends Without a Border (www.fwab.org).